-167 Defenders
+Defenders

-- Develop mitigations or signatures to detect and defend the users against vulnerability, without containing or inferring information that may assist a potential attacker. - Request relevant test-cases from vendors to detect advanced threats based on recurring patterns. - 172 Users - Deploy vendor patch / mitigation as soon as possible.
+- Develop mitigations or signatures to detect and defend the users against vulnerability, without containing or inferring information that may assist a potential attacker. - Request relevant test-cases from vendors to detect advanced threats based on recurring patterns.

+Users

+• Deploy vendor patch or mitigation as soon as possible.

-174 Variant 1: Finder makes the vulnerability details public prior to remediation
+Variant 1: Finder makes the vulnerability details public prior to remediation

-- 175 Description - 176 There may be instances in which a finder publicly releases details of a vulnerability prior to - 177 remediation, which can increase risk to affected users.
-Although a known active exploitation may - prompt the finder to publicly disclose prior to remediation, other causes for disclosure include - inability to establish contact with vendor and financial or other motivations for finder disclosure. - Preventing public release prior to remediation is ideal, but in cases where early public release - happens, quick response and communication of potential mitigations is paramount. - 182 Causes
+There may be instances in which a finder publicly releases details of a vulnerability prior to remediation, which can increase risk to affected users.
+Although a known active exploitation may prompt the finder to publicly disclose prior to remediation, other causes for disclosure include inability to establish contact with vendor and financial or other motivations for finder disclosure.
+Preventing public release prior to remediation is ideal, but in cases where early public release happens, quick response and communication of potential mitigations is paramount.